-ARTICLE 27: TRAVEL EXPENSES
+ARTICLE 26: TRAVEL AND MOVING EXPENSES

-- Section 1.
-The Employer and the Union agree to use the employee's University travel policy for travel and mileage reimbursement expenses.
-The Employer will give the Union at least thirty (30) days' notice of any proposed changes to this policy. - Section 2.
-When the Employer approves work-related travel, at the employee's request the Employer shall provide a travel advance pursuant to the University travel policy In the event of travel advance overpayment that is not returned by the employee, the employee's monthly pay will be deducted accordingly.
+Section 1.
+The Employer and the Union agree to use the employee's University's travel policy for reimbursement of travel expenses, and moving policy for reimbursement of moving expenses.
+The Employer will give the Union at least thirty (30) days' notice of any proposed changes to these policies.

+Section 2.
+When the Employer approves work-related travel, at the employee's request the Employer shall provide a travel advance pursuant to the University travel policy.
+In the event of travel advance overpayment that is not returned by the employee, the employee's monthly pay will be deducted accordingly.

-ARTICLE 28: SENIORITY
+ARTICLE 27: SENIORITY